jacobsharon/jacobsharon/README.md

 ## About Me

-I am an American Society for Clinical Pathology certified Medical Laboratory Scientist with over seven years of experience performing high-complexity testing in a large clinical laboratory environment.
+I am a Medical Laboratory Scientist certified by the American Society for Clinical Pathology with over seven years of experience performing high-complexity testing in a large clinical laboratory environment.
 My background includes extensive work in clinical chemistry, hematology, and coagulation—routinely handling advanced diagnostic procedures such as:

 - Serum and Hemoglobin Electrophoresis and Immunofixation Interpretation
 - Coagulation assays (PT, aPTT, Anti-Xa, STACLOT LA, Factor assays)